The Mountains-to-Sea Trail (a.k.a. the MST) stretches from North Carolina’s western border with Tennessee all the way east to the Atlantic Ocean.

 A yard-stick of sorts by which we can measure immense natural beauty, the Linville Gorge is ridiculously stunning, whether viewed from above or from within its depths.

 The Mountains-to-Sea Trail offers jaw-dropping views from the peaks above the gorge, and the trail itself follows along its eastern rim.

-Along with the exceptional Linville Gorge vistas, the hike also includes views of a lot of the region’s most beautiful sites, including Lake James, Lake Tahoma, the Catawba River, and the Linville River.
+Along with the exceptional Linville Gorge vistas, the hike also includes views of a lot of the region’s most beautiful sites, including Lake James, Lake Tahoma, the Catawba and Linville Rivers.

 Peaks & Falls

 While this segment of the MST might not have the tallest of the peaks or the most sought-after cascades, it has sweet summits and wondrous waterfalls in abundance.

 The promontories hikers can see here includes Bald Knob, Dobsons Knob, Shortoff Mountain, Table Rock, the Pinnacle, the Chimneys, and Hawksbill.

 The waterfalls are also frequent, with visits to Gragg Prong Falls, Hunt Fish Falls, Harper Falls, South Harper Falls, and Steels Creek Falls.

 Pushing the tape to 90+ miles, the MST’s fifth segment moves through the region called the High Country, which includes some great NC ski resorts, several parks, and the beloved mountain towns of Blowing Rock and Boone.

 It’s somewhat ironic that one of the most photographed sections of the Blue Ridge Parkway features the road itself.
 But the Linn Cove Viaduct is just too cool to be ignored.